mathewbwilliamson/mass-texting/README.md

 **# TO DO LIST**
-- Create a basic front end for texting
+DONE - Create a basic front end for texting
 - Use hooks whenever possible
 DONE - Create a login screen
 DONE - Create a signup screen??
 Or just do that manually?